 The most important problem with The Passion Translation of the Bible (TPT) is actually found in its name—specifically, the term translation.
 In truth, The Passion Translation is a re-worded and re-written Bible, apparently intended to support a particular strain of theology.
 If the same material was marketed as a “commentary” or as a “study guide,” it would still be concerning.
 As it is, The Passion Translation cannot honestly be called a translation or even a paraphrase.
 The TPT goes well beyond the idea of “translation” and reimagines the Bible as one human author thinks it ought to be written.

 The Passion Translation is primarily the work of a single author, Brian Simmons.
 Simmons has a long track record as a passionate and successful missionary and evangelist.
-Part of his success has been in developing translations of Scripture for people with no Bibles in their own language.
 However, any translation completed by a single person raises questions of accountability.
 Such efforts are far more prone to personal preferences.
 As it turns out, The Passion Translation of the Bible not only reflects Simmons’ New Apostolic Reformation (NAR) theology, but it appears to be deliberately written in order to promote it.

 The FAQ section of The Passion Translation website makes several concerning remarks about the translation process:

 “… the meaning of a passage took priority over the form of the original words.
 Sometimes in order to communicate the correct intended meaning, words needed to be changed.”

 “The Passion Translation is more in favor of prioritizing God’s original message over the words’ literal meaning.”